qdrant/landing_page/qdrant-landing/content/documentation/common-errors.md

 of optimizations.
 If you're experiencing problems, please always check your Qdrant logs to see if any errors are printed.

-The optimization log in telemetry output may look like this (with all other parts trimmed), at `result.collections.collections[].shards[].local.optimizations.log`.
-This lists four optimizer events for indexing and merging.
+The optimization log in telemetry output may look like this (other parts are trimmed), at `result.collections.collections[].shards[].local.optimizations.log`.
+This example lists four optimizer events for indexing and merging.
 Three optimizations are `done`, the fourth one is still `optimizing`:

 ```http
 GET /telemetry?details_level=2